NVIDIA/aistore/docs/development.md

 | `--bench BENCHMARK_NAME` | Name or prefix of benchmark(s) to run |
 | `--post_checkout SCRIPT_NAME` | Script name which will executed after each `git checkout <commit>` (old and new commit) |
 | `--verbose` | Run benchmarks in verbose mode |

+## More

+This [local-playground usage example](/deploy/dev/local/README.md) is a yet another brief introduction into setting up Go environment, provisioniong data drives for AIS deployment, and running a minimal AIS cluster - locally.